Where Life Science Comes Alive!

 Our faculty is constantly developing creative ways to present meaningful scientific concepts through experiment, research, and hands-on experience.

 Today’s biologists must have a thorough understanding of the forces affecting the natural world, and of the science and approaches they can apply to develop effective solutions to current challenges.
-Our biology students learn to think critically, work collaboratively, and know how to assess and solve problems.
+Our biology students learn to think critically, work collaboratively, and assess and solve problems effectively.

 Keene State is large enough to offer a wide range of faculty expertise and experience, yet small enough to offer intimate class sizes.
 Your teachers, and your fellow students, will know you, and you’ll form important relationships that will be invaluable as you pursue your career.
 You’ll also get plenty of individual attention that will help you develop your special interests and abilities.
 More about Program Highlights

 What Our Students Are Saying

 The most interesting part of my education at Keene State has been conducting research on the pigment cells of freshwater planarians.
-Together with my mentor, Dr. Jason Pellettieri, I am investigating how light exposure impacts pigment cell survival.
+Together with my mentor, Dr. Jason Pellettieri, I investigated how light exposure impacts pigment cell survival.
 Dr. Pellettieri has pursued this research with contagious intellectual energy, and has inspired my interest in the field.

 Armed with a solid education and practical experience, our biology alums are involved in rewarding and exciting careers and study!

 Research Technician II at the Ragon Institute of MGH, MIT, and Harvard

 The opportunity to work in multiple research labs, explore different fields in biology, and attend a summer internship at Johns Hopkins Medical School prepared and motivated me for a career in biomedical research.

 Research Technician at MassBiologics

 With my Keene State biology education, I was able to get a job in research immediately following graduation.
 I am currently working as a research associate at MassBiologics, a Boston-based pharmaceutical company; part of the UMass Medical School network.